 A ROYAL OCCASION

-In 1937 Dents had the honour of manufacturing the Coronation Glove worn by H.R.H.
+In 1937 Dents had the honor of manufacturing the Coronation Glove worn by H.R.H.
 King George VI at his coronation.

-In 1953 Dents was honoured again, when the company was asked to manufacture the Coronation Glove worn by Her Majesty Queen Elizabeth II at her coronation.
+In 1953 Dents was honored again, when the company was asked to manufacture the Coronation Glove worn by Her Majesty Queen Elizabeth II at her coronation.

 Dents made the Joker’s gloves worn by Jack Nicholson, playing the role of the Joker in the hit film Batman.
 The company also made the gloves worn by Batman.
-More recently, Dents made the gloves worn by Daniel Craig in the James Bond film "Skyfall".
+More recently, Dents made the gloves worn by Daniel Craig in the James Bond movies Skyfall and Spectre.